llbit/chunky-docs/docs/faqs.md

 * **Q: Why do I get random dots in the render?**
-  Torches and other small light sources cause a very random illumination and it t takes many samples per pixel to render such light smoothly.
+  Torches and other small light sources cause a very random illumination and it takes many samples per pixel to render such light smoothly.
 For more information see the [Path Tracing][2] article!
 You can disable emitters under the Lighting tab in the Render Controls dialog to remove the random bright dots.
 Note that rendering for a longer time will eventually remove the